-Sometimes another disorder, such as an underactive thyroid gland or drug abuse, is part of the cause.
+Sometimes another disorder, such as an underactive thyroid gland or substance abuse, is part of the cause.
 Recently, a few adolescents with persistent depression were found to have low levels of folate (a vitamin) in the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).

 As in adults, the severity of depression in children varies greatly.

 Children with major depressive disorder have an episode of depression that lasts 2 weeks or more.

 Children typically have feelings of overwhelming sadness or irritability, worthlessness, and guilt.
 They lose interest in activities that normally give them pleasure, such as playing sports, watching television, playing video games, or playing with friends.
 They may profess intense boredom.
 Many of these children also complain of physical problems, such as stomachache or headache.